Writing LinkedIn posts doesn't have to take so long

 Strategy 4) Create a consistent posting cadence

-Many small business owners post a few times in a row and then go silent for a month or more.
-While random marketing efforts like these generate results from time to time, they are stressful and take an unnecessary amount of mental space.
-I want your marketing efforts to work like clockwork instead of being a time-suck.
+If you're like some of my clients before they find my program, then you may have posted a few times in a row and then gone silent for a month or more.
+While random marketing efforts like these occasionally yield results, they are stressful and consume an unnecessary amount of mental energy.

-My starting recommendation for business owners is to post twice a week from your personal page.
+(By the way, my starting recommendation for business owners is to post twice a week from your personal LinkedIn page.
 You'll never hear me suggest posting every day.
-I explain why in this blog post.
+I explain why in this blog post.)

 The next steps you can take to get leads on LinkedIn